How to Prorate Rent

 Prorating by month is the most common method, mostly because it's the easiest to calculate.

-Let's say that your monthly rent is $900 and you move in on September 10th.
-Since there are 30 days in September, your daily rent for that month is $30.
-You're occupying the home from September 10th to the 30th, which comes out to 21 days.
+Let's say that your monthly rent is $900 and you move in on Sept.
+10. Since there are 30 days in September, your daily rent for that month is $30.
+You're occupying the home from September 10 to 30, which comes out to 21 days.
 Rent for 21 days at $30 a day is $630, so that would be your prorated rent for that month.

 Prorate rent by year

-More rarely, rent may be prorated by the year.
+Rarely is rent prorated by the year.
 The math here is a little bit more involved, and therefore is used less.

-First, you multiply the monthly rent by 12, to get the cost per year.
-Divide that by 365 (or 366 in a leap year) to get a daily rental rate, then multiply that by the number of days you're occupying your home for.
+First, you multiply the monthly rent by 12 to get the cost per year.
+Divide that by 365 (or 366 in a leap year) to get a daily rental rate, then multiply that by the number of days you're occupying your home.

 The cost of prorating with different methods varies, as this demonstration shows.
 In months with 31 days, yearly proration will cost more, while monthly proration costs more in other months.
 But whichever is used, now you know how to prorate rent and can be prepared for exactly how much you need to pay.